23 Things You Should Be Cleaning with a Toothbrush

 Hair dryer, car, and bathroom vents

-Lint and dust gets stuck in anything that moves air—which includes hair dryers, car vents, and even the bathroom vent.
+Lint and dust get stuck in anything that moves air—which includes hair dryers, car vents, and even the bathroom vent.
 Have you ever looked up at your bathroom vent?
 They are usually loaded with dust.
 Make sure the vent is off or disconnected then remove the cover.
 Take outside to gently brush off or if it’s caked on you can clean it in your sink with a damp toothbrush.
 For a hair dryer, make sure it’s unplugged from the outlet and gently use a dry toothbrush to remove dust.
 Same for your car vents.
-Make sure you know these 12 hairstyle mistakes that age your face.

 Using a toothbrush to get into your fridge’s plastic shelves with grooves is the best way to clean those hard-to-reach areas, says Diane Regalbuto, a housecleaning expert and owner of Betty Likes to Clean in Philadelphia and South Jersey.
-The same goes for the rubber seal between the door and the main part of the fridge where dust, grime and crumbs can gather.
-(These are some foods you should never keep in the fridge.)
+The same goes for the rubber seal between the door and the main part of the fridge where dust, grime, and crumbs can gather.

 Sink edges and drains